-Similarly, your cat might exhibit these same behaviors when they’re presented with new house guests.
-But what happens when you are struggling with rent and you have no choice but to introduce a new roommate?
+Similarly, your cat might exhibit these same behaviors when presented with new house guests.
+If you’re wondering why your cat is mean to everyone but you, these reactions could be related.
+But what happens when you are struggling with rent, and you have no choice but to introduce a new roommate?

 This can be a troublesome situation for cat owners whose cats simply do not get along with others, but there are some things you can do to make for an easier transition for both your roommate and your cat.

 Introducing a new roommate is a lot of change for your feline, and it might result in a lot of hatred towards your cat by your new roommate, and vice versa if he or she is introduced in the wrong way.
 But do not fret, here are some things you can do to introduce your cuddly friend to new guests in a way that reduces their stress and gives them a little security in each situation.

 – Introduce your guests slowly, in small numbers, in a place where your cat feels most safe

 If you have more than one person moving in or coming into the home make sure to introduce them one at a time, on separate occasions.
 Start with 15-30 minutes, and slowly work your way up to more exposure.

 – Find an activity that involves both the cat and your roommate that can be done regularly

 Have your new roommate over for a quiet puzzle night while your cat has dinner in order to provide a safe situation for your cat, while also making the introduction to the new smells of a second household human.